hazelcast/management-center-docker/README.md

 # Hazelcast Management Center

-Hazelcast Management Center enables you to monitor and manage your cluster members running Hazelcast IMDG.
+Hazelcast Management Center enables you to monitor and manage your cluster members running Hazelcast.
 In addition to monitoring the overall state of your clusters, you can also analyze and browse your data structures in detail, update map configurations and take thread dumps from members.
 You can run scripts (JavaScript, Groovy, etc.) and commands on your members with its scripting and console modules.

 You can check [Hazelcast IMDG Documentation](http://docs.hazelcast.org/docs/latest/manual/html-single/) and [Management Center Documentation](http://docs.hazelcast.org/docs/management-center/latest/manual/html/index.html) for more information.